middelmatigheid/flask-oktan/README.md

 - Pandas - for working with excel files
 - HTML, CSS, JavaScript

-# Downloading and running the bot
+# Downloading and running the website

 ### 1. Download [Python](https://www.python.org/) and IDE